modyabhi/BackpackTFClassifiedAutoBump/README.md

 ## Running

 run the script from your terminal, it's an infinite loop until you close or break the loop.
-Remember if you relaunch the script you will need to reauth again with a new steam mobile authentication code.